• Skip to primary navigation

 I think refrigerator cookies are some of my favorites because you can make up several kinds and keep them in the refrigerator or freezer until it's time to slice and bake!

-Plate of assorted holiday cookies.
+A platter of holiday cookies.

 1. Cranberry Orange Shortbread